appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/faq.md

 ---
-title: Troubleshooting & FAQ for Appcircle Server and Runner
+title: Troubleshooting & FAQ
-description: Troubleshooting and FAQ for Appcircle server and runner
+description: Troubleshooting and FAQ
 tags: [troubleshooting, faq, self-hosted, kubernetes]
 sidebar_position: 60
 ---

-## Troubleshooting & FAQ

 ### When we try to login to the Appcircle server, we see `too many redirects` error from browser